The Problems of Working with Web Agencies

 3. Wide Quality Range

 We must be careful for there are a good number of agencies that deliver high quality (and I believe at Aperto we had usually improved what clients had), but generally there are big differences in quality.
-We can shield ourselves from poor quality in the scouting process—if we do our homework well—, however there’s even with good agencies a risk of subpar work.
+We can shield ourselves from poor quality in the scouting and procurement process—if we do our homework well—, however there’s even with good agencies a risk of subpar work.

 To counter the softness of this argument, agencies come with several risks, like the risk of security issues as well as the risk of leaking information.
 Both happens inevitably again because we’re dealing with third parties.

 Agencies then mean inconsistencies in branding and coding.
-This happens mostly because of poor knowledge, now of existing technical infrastructure—the web developers of us know how it is to on-board an agency on our web frameworks—, but also again when agencies change.
+This happens mostly because of poor knowledge, now of existing client infrastructure—the web developers of us know how it is to on-board an agency on our web frameworks—, but also again when agencies change.
 When a company’s sites, apps, ads look all a little differently in branding aspects it’s probably because of one or more agencies’ involvement rather than because of inattention on behalf of company staff.

 5. High Cost